 Co-operating with sports academies by providing their physical education instructor students a possibility to gain practical experience by arranging activities and providing information for employees at the workplace

-Training a part of the personnel as “physio motivators” that can give advice, arrange activities, and encourage their colleagues to be physically more active at work
+Training a part of personnel as "physio motivators" that can give advice, arrange activities, and encourage colleagues to be physically more active.

 Incorporating short activity bouts into organisational routines.
 This can be realized, for example, by scheduling 10-minute instructed exercise breaks led by physical education instructor students or employees that have been trained as peer motivators (see the previous means).